Sales and Marketing Courses

 In general, free online sales and marketing courses available for individuals interested in starting a business, progressing in a career or gaining personal knowledge of these concepts.
 Most institutions offering these courses provide a well-rounded learning experience but don't offer college credit.
 Students who want to pursue a college degree might want to look for online courses that have the option to earn credit.
 These courses typically charge a nominal fee, much less than what students would pay through a traditional college program.
 Study.com's courses offer an affordable and effectual path to college credit.
 They offer in-depth training through the engaging video lessons taught by marketing and sales professionals.

-- Marketing Philosophies and Ethics - Lessons provide a definition of marketing and sales concepts and cover market and sales orientation and business ethics.
+- Marketing Philosophies and Ethics - Lessons provide definitions of marketing and sales concepts and cover market and sales orientation and business ethics.

 - Consumer Decision Making - Find out how consumers make decisions and what strategies marketing professionals use to predict consumer behavior.